berops/claudie/docs/input-manifest/api-reference.md

 Support for more cloud providers is in the [roadmap](https://github.com/berops/claudie/blob/master/docs/roadmap/roadmap.md).

+!!! note "For static nodepools a provider is not needed, refer to the [static section](#static) for more detailed information."

 ## SecretRef

   SecretReference represents a Kubernetes Secret Reference.
 It has enough information to retrieve secret in any namespace.